wojtekkozlowski/NodePathFinder/README.md

 # Finds a path between two nodes in a tree

-Returns array of ActionItems, where ActionItem contains direction of movment and the associated node
+Returns array of ActionItems, where ActionItem contains direction of movement and the associated node